- For Teachers

 Sometimes the implied meaning is the opposite of the words being used, or the person could be trying to be rude, even though the words used are seemingly polite etc.

 Your friend turns up in ripped jeans.
 With a smirk, you say, "I see you have put on your best clothes!"

-Browse the following links to other content related to 'Irony' from the 'Figure of Speech' grammar category:
+Browse the following links to other content related to the term 'Irony' from the 'General' vocabulary category: